Eric-Weinstein.net

 Partners and Sponsors |

-United Nations ILO,
+United

-Geneva.
+Nations ILO, Geneva.
 MIGRANT

-Division.
-Manolo Abella (Chief of MIGRANT). |
+(Chief of MIGRANT). |

 Challenge |

-Find a free market solution to let
+Find a free market

-become aligned with their employers. |
+interests become aligned with their employers. |

 Customized Toolkit |

-For this problem we chose an approach using Coasian
+For this problem we chose an approach

-analysis which is a mainstay of neo-classical economic theory.
-We adapted it
+using Coasian analysis which is a mainstay of

-to the problem at hand by changing the variables of the problem given to us
+changing the variables of the problem given to us (borders as market barriers

-(borders as market barriers to entry, work visas as government issued
+to entry, work visas as government issued commodities) to a set of variables

-(citizenship as a salable right to invite migrants, tradable work permits as
+which better invited market solution (citizenship as a salable right to

-market to be commoditized). |
+invite migrants, tradable work permits as market to be commoditized). |

 Solution |